flang-compiler/f18/README.md

 cmake -DGCC=<GCC_DIRECTORY>
 ```

-After f18 is built, to use f18,
+To use f18 after it is built,
-environment variables PATH and LD_LIBRARY_PATH
+the environment variables PATH and LD_LIBRARY_PATH
 must be set to use GCC and its associated libraries.

 ### LLVM and CLANG dependency

-F18 uses components from LLVM 6.0 and clang 6.0
+F18 uses components from version 6.0 of LLVM and clang
 (even when f18 is not compiled with clang).

 The instructions to build LLVM and clang can be found at